This common interview question can throw a candidate for a loop. Prepare ahead and ace the interview.

 I cannot guarantee that you will get this one in your next interview, but it is one that can be difficult to answer on the spot.
 So, don’t put yourself on the spot.
 You have been warned – think through your response in advance.

-Depending on your personal kryptonite at the moment, working on it may involve taking a class, seeking out mentoring, and asking for more just-in-time feedback.
+Depending on your personal kryptonite at the moment, working on it may involve taking a class, seeking out mentors, and asking for more just-in-time feedback.
 The worst thing you can do is nothing, because that leaves you with no progress to report.

 So, be honest, be ready and work on fixing it – and you will be acing this tough question in no time!